 Dubai is a true melting pot of nationalities forming a vibrant city fusing culture with the cosmopolitan.
-Expats and tourists are drawn to the high-life of glitzy hotels, huge malls, lavish restaurants with no mention of the richness of history and culture in Dubai.
+Expats and tourists are drawn to the high life of glitzy hotels, huge malls, and lavish restaurants with no mention of the richness of history and culture in Dubai.
 Does it exist you may ask?

 Emiratis make up less than 20% of the UAE population but that is not to say the Islamic and Arab culture has been lost, far from it!
 They are extremely proud of their traditional Bedouin roots and how far they come with their vision of the future.

 Disclosure: This post contains affiliate links, which means I may receive a small commission if you click a link and purchase something that I’ve recommended.
 It comes at no cost to you.
 Thank you for your support.

 Scents and oils are a big part of Emirati heritage dating back centuries.
 The craft of creating perfumes is passed down in generations and used in religious ceremonies and in everyday life.

 The late Shaikha Shaikha Bint Saeed Al Maktoum (1918-2017) was an expert in perfumery which makes it most special that the House of Perfume is converted from her home.
 I was surprised at the intricate nature of the time-consuming craft as the traditional techniques for making scented oils and perfumes are showcased.